qiancisun/Posetoon/README.md

 # PoseToon

-Turning video of a dog into a rigged 2Dcharacter that reflects its bredd
+Turning video of a dog into a rigged 2Dcharacter that reflects its breed.

 ---